vmishra18/vmishra18/README.md

 </p>

 <p align="center">
-Software Engineer building reliable backend services, mobile applications, and data systems.
+Software Engineer focused on building reliable backend systems, APIs, and mobile applications.
 </p>

 ---

 # About Me

-I am a software engineer focused on building **reliable systems that operate well in production environments**.
+I build software designed to **operate reliably in real production environments**.

-My work centres around designing **backend services, APIs, and data-driven applications** that remain maintainable, observable, and scalable over time.
+My work focuses on **backend services, APIs, and data driven applications**, with an emphasis on systems that remain maintainable, observable, and scalable as they grow.

-I enjoy building software that connects **applications, data, and automation** to solve real operational problems.

-My interests are particularly aligned with:
+I enjoy solving practical engineering problems by connecting **applications, infrastructure, and data systems** to build useful and dependable tools.

+My main areas of interest include:

-• backend engineering
+• Backend engineering
-• distributed systems
+• Distributed systems
-• developer productivity tooling
-• data platforms and analytics systems
+• Data platforms and analytics infrastructure
+• Developer productivity tooling
-• scalable application infrastructure
+• Scalable application architecture

-I hold a **Master’s degree in Advanced Computer Science** and enjoy continuously learning how complex software systems evolve in production.
+I hold a **Master’s degree in Advanced Computer Science** and enjoy continuously learning how large software systems evolve and operate in production.

 ---

-# What I Am Currently Working On
+# Current Focus

-• Backend services and API design
+• Backend service architecture and API design
-• Event driven system architectures
+• Event driven systems and asynchronous processing
-• Data pipelines and analytics tooling
-• React Native mobile applications
+• Data pipelines and analytics platforms• React Native mobile applications
 • Engineering observability and automation tools

 ---